 Curriculum, which is member-driven, spans diverse topics such as art, history, science, literature, languages, politics, natural history, writing, music, and philosophy.
 The OLLI-UO experience celebrates the joy of learning, encouraging academic exploration without the pressures of grades or tests.
 Learners from all backgrounds and levels of education are welcome to enjoy the benefits of membership.

 Offered as series or stand-alone sessions, these dynamic presentations are typically taught by university faculty, community experts, and OLLI-UO members.
-The lecture format is interactive, allowing for lively discussion.
+The lecture format consists of a presentation followed by lively discussion.

 These courses often cover topics in-depth for two to 20 weeks and may encourage additional reading or preparation.
 Registration may be required as seating is limited.
 These non-credit courses are typically taught by university faculty, independent scholars, and OLLI-UO members.
 Courses often incorporate instructional materials such as articles, books, and educational DVDs.

 These groups are designed to be an informal exchange of ideas in a considerate atmosphere.
 Study groups topics are well-defined and explored in-depth.
 Examples of study group topics include language, philosophy, and poetry.
 Discussion groups are less structured, allowing for free-flowing conversation.
 Examples of discussion group topics include current events, films, and books.

 Tours and field trips offer opportunities to explore cultural and community resources, both locally and regionally.
 Registration is always required to participate, and additional fees may be applied to cover the costs of transportation or admission.
 Unless otherwise noted, program events are only open to active OLLI-UO members.

 Join us for periodic social events that supplement our academic studies.
 OLLI-UO members enjoy monthly luncheons or meetups, picnics, and holiday parties, among other non-educational events throughout the year.